How to get the House of Gucci look

 House of Gucci: How to replicate Lady Gaga’s wild wardrobe in Ridley Scott film

-The Italian socialite was renowned for her avant-garde looks
+Lady Gaga’s character, Italian socialite Patrizia Reggiani, was renowned for her avant-garde looks

 Finally, the fashion film of the year is here.
 House of Gucci, starring Lady Gaga and Adam Driver, tells the extraordinary story of the Gucci dynasty.

-The film focuses specifically on the events that led to the death of Maurizio Gucci (Driver), who was shot outside his office at the age of 46.

-His wife, Patrizia Reggiani (Gaga), was convicted in 1998 for facilitating the killing; she served 18 years in prison and was released in October 2016.
+The film focuses specifically on the events that led to the death of Maurizio Gucci (played by Driver), who was shot outside his office at the age of 46.
+His wife, Patrizia Reggiani (Gaga) was convicted in 1998 for facilitating the killing; she served 18 years in prison and was released in October 2016.

 While much of the talk surrounding the film has been about its explosive real-life plot, there is also much to say about its sartorial successes.
 After all, House of Gucci is nothing if not a melodramatic film; the clothes have to be just as high-octane as the plot.
 And they certainly are.

-Costume designer Janty Yates (American Gangster, Miami Vice, All The Money In The World), created 500 costumes for the film.
+Costume designer Janty Yates (American Gangster, Miami Vice, All the Money in the World) created 500 costumes for the film.

 “It was spectacular,” she told Time.
 “I’ve never had such an opportunity ever in my life.”